frainfreeze/studying/home/readme.txt

     [ ] - Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman [ ] - Pragmatic Thinking and Learning
-    [ ] - How to Solve It: A New Aspect of Mathematical Method (guide to general problem solving) [ ] - Are Your Lights On?: How to Figure Out What the Problem Really Is [ ] - Mindfulness in Plain English (mindfulness and meditation) [ ] - A Mind for Numbers - by Barbara Oakley (on learning) [ ] - 5 Elements of Effective Thinking - by Edward B. Burger (short)
+    [ ] - How to Solve It: A New Aspect of Mathematical Method (guide to general problem solving) [ ] - Mindfulness in Plain English (mindfulness and meditation) [ ] - A Mind for Numbers - by Barbara Oakley (on learning) [ ] - 5 Elements of Effective Thinking - by Edward B. Burger (short)